Ghini/ghini.desktop/doc/peptalk.rst

 customizable/extensible
 .......................

-Bauble is extensible through plugins and can be customized to suit the needs of the institution.
+Ghini is extensible through plugins and can be customized to suit the needs of the institution.